UncleTensor/BittAudio/README.md

 ```

 **Evaluation Mechanism:**
-The evaluation mechanism involves the validator querying miners on the network with random prompts, receiving text-to-speech responses, scoring them based on correctness, and updating weights on the Bittensor network.
-The scoring is done using a reward function from the `template` module.
+The evaluation mechanism involves the validator querying miners on the network with random prompts and receiving text-to-speech responses.
+These responses are scored based on correctness, and the weights on the Bittensor network are updated accordingly.
+The scoring is conducted using a reward function from the template module.

 **Miner/Validator Hardware Specs:**
-The hardware requirements for miners and validators depend on the complexity and resource demands of the chosen text-to-speech models.
-Typically, a machine with a decent CPU, GPU, sufficient VRAM, and RAM is required.
-Disk space requirements would depend on the size of the models and any additional data.
+The hardware requirements for miners and validators vary depending on the complexity and resource demands of the selected text-to-speech models.
+Typically, a machine equipped with a capable CPU and GPU, along with sufficient VRAM and RAM, is necessary.
+The amount of disk space required will depend on the size of the models and any additional data.

 **How to Run a Validator:**
-To run a validator, execute the `validator.py` script with the necessary command-line arguments.
-The script sets up Bittensor objects, connects to the network, queries miners, scores responses, and updates weights.
+To operate a validator, you need to run the validator.py script with the required command-line arguments.
+This script initiates the setup of Bittensor objects, establishes a connection to the network, queries miners, scores their responses, and updates weights accordingly.

 **How to Run a Miner:**
-To run a miner, execute the `miner.py` script with the required configuration.
-The miner initializes Bittensor objects, connects to the network, and processes incoming text-to-speech requests.
+To operate a miner, run the miner.py script with the necessary configuration.
+This process involves initializing Bittensor objects, establishing a connection to the network, and processing incoming text-to-speech requests.

 **Text-to-Speech Models Supported:**
-The code references two text-to-speech models: `TextToSpeechModels` and `SunoBark`.
-The specific requirements for each model in terms of CPU, GPU VRAM, RAM, and disk space are not explicitly provided in the shared code.
-To determine these requirements, you may need to refer to the documentation or implementation details of these models.
+The code incorporates three text-to-speech models: Microsoft/speecht5_tts, Facebook/mms-tts-eng and SunoBark.
+However, the specific requirements for each model, including CPU, GPU VRAM, RAM, and disk space, are not explicitly stated in the provided code.
+To ascertain these requirements, it may be necessary to consult the documentation or delve into the implementation details of these models.

-In general, text-to-speech models can vary in their resource demands.
-Larger models may require more powerful GPUs and additional system resources.
-It's recommended to check the documentation or model repository for specific model requirements.
-If GPU acceleration is utilized, a compatible GPU with sufficient VRAM is often beneficial for faster processing.
+In general, the resource demands of text-to-speech models can vary significantly.
+Larger models often necessitate more powerful GPUs and additional system resources.
+It is advisable to consult the documentation or model repository for the specific requirements of each model.
+Additionally, if GPU acceleration is employed, having a compatible GPU with enough VRAM is typically advantageous for faster processing.

 Certainly!
 Below are instructions for using the arguments in `miner.py` and `validator.py`: